prabhavdogra/prabhav.tech/blog/2025-03-12-storage-types/index.md

 - **Storing Results:** The result (8) is placed into another register, which can either be used for further operations or written back to RAM.

 1. **Basic Structure: Flip-Flops**
-    - **Core Component:** Registers are built using D-type flip-flops, which store one bit each.
+    - **Core Component:** Registers are built using D-type flip-flops, each flip-flop just stores one bit.
 A 32-bit register, for example, contains 32 flip-flops.
     - **Function:** Each flip-flop has:
         - **Data Input (D):** Receives the bit to store.
+        - **Write Enable (WE):** Controls whether the flip-flop should capture and store the input value on the next active clock edge.
-        - **Clock Input (CLK):** Synchronizes when the input is captured.
-This means that data is not stored immediately when placed on the input but is instead captured only when the clock signal triggers.
+        - **Clock Input (CLK):** Provides the timing signal that synchronizes when data is captured by the flip-flop.
+The flip-flop updates its value on the rising edge of the clock.
         - **Output (Q):** Provides the stored bit.
-        - **Write Enable (WE):** Determines if the flip-flop updates its value on the next CPU cycle

 2. **Data Storage and Clock Synchronization**